 A moment after he left her, the door to the café opened again.
 This time, a man, maybe two or three years Ichigo's senior entered.
 Rukia didn't pay the new entrant much attention (none at all, in fact).

-He, on the other hand, was quick to situate himself right across the dark-haired vixen sitting all by her lonesome.
+He, on the other hand, was quick to situate himself right across from the dark-haired vixen sitting all by her lonesome.

 Long story short, by the time Ichigo came out of the restroom he was privy to the last bits of their (rather one sided) conversation: